Razzies add 'Worst Performance by Bruce Willis' category

-LOS ANGELES (AFP) - No fewer than eight new Bruce Willis movies were nominated on Monday (Feb 7) for the Razzies - the irreverent parody of the Oscars that "honours" the worst in film.
+LOS ANGELES • No fewer than eight new Bruce Willis movies were nominated on Monday for the Razzies - the irreverent parody of the Oscars that "honours" the worst in film.

-Organisers felt obliged to create an entire new category labelled "Worst Performance by Bruce Willis in a 2021 Movie" to accommodate all of the former Die Hard star's questionable output last year.
+Organisers felt obliged to create a new category labelled "Worst Performance by Bruce Willis in a 2021 Movie" to accommodate all of the former Die Hard (1988) star's questionable output last year.

-In the mainly ultra-low-budget action flicks released on streaming, Willis took roles including a washed-up sheriff, an ex-cop, a retired military general and a former CIA spy.
+In the mainly ultra-low-budget action flicks released on streaming platforms, Willis took roles including a washed-up sheriff, an ex-cop, a retired military general and a former Central Intelligence Agency spy.

 None scored higher than 20 per cent positive reviews on aggregator website Rotten Tomatoes.
 Three - American Siege, Apex and Out Of Death - scored zero per cent from critics.